dwjohnston/javascript-101/lesson-103-objects/README.md

 # Lesson 3 - Objects

-Objects are common... object in JavaScript.
+Objects are a common... object in JavaScript.
 Basically an object is a collection of data.

 for example we might define an object like: